lovelidevs/hmis-go-admin-control-panel-2.0/README.md

 # HMIS Go Admin Control Panel

-This is the Admin control panel for the mobile app HMIS Go: https://apps.apple.com/us/app/hmis-go/id6443570670
+This is the admin control panel for the mobile app HMIS Go: https://apps.apple.com/us/app/hmis-go/id6443570670

 1. Run reports to submit to HUD or include in fundraising materials.
 By default, a Service History report is available to all organizations.
 Contact lovelidevs@gmail.com for a custom report for your organization.
 2. Customize the services that are available for your staff to record with clients.
 There are 5 input types available for services: